Pretty Perfect Paperback Binding

 Step 1: Organize your Pagination

 I am only going to briefly outline what Pagination is and why it’s necessary.
-We actually hire the wonderful graphic designer Sienna Tristen (find them on our team page) so that I don’t have to deal with the headache of digital pagination.
+In all of my multi-signature projects, I'ev hired graphic designers I don’t have to deal with the headache of digital pagination.

 Pagination is the organization of your printed matter so that when you group the pages together and fold them in half to make a signature, everything is in the correct order.
 Hopefully the diagram (Fig 1) below is NOT headache inducing.
 A signature is important because it’s really hard for your book to fall apart when you use signatures instead of the xerox textbook method of a stack of separate papers.
 It is important to use MULTIPLE signatures because their valence electrons make them unstable when not paired... just kidding.
 You use multiple signatures to create a squared-off spine (good for title-author info), instead of a pointy one that will disappear into your bookshelf.